-I have lived in the local community for nearly 30 years and recently retired from a career in the NHS.
+I have lived in the local community for over 30 years and recently retired from a career in the NHS.
 I qualified as a Therapy Radiography (treating cancer patients with radiation) and worked at St Mary’s Hospital in the Radiotherapy Department for more than a decade.
 Then I became a Course Director for the professional degree at Kingston University.
 I latterly worked for the NHS Breast Screening Programme (NHSBSP) in Guildford, as a Postgraduate Education Manager, for students (specialist doctors, nurses and radiographers) who came from all parts of the world.
-I have therefore been on the fringes of education but never with children of primary school age.
+I have therefore been on the fringes of education for a very long time but never with children of primary school age.

 However I have been involved as a school governor for many years.
 Initially it was with the Junior School on site, when it was known as Hulbert Junior School.
-I was part of the Governing Body when the decision was made to become a Federation which included both Springwood Infant and Springwood Junior Schools.
+I was part of the Governing Body when the decision was made to change the name of both schools to ‘Springwood’ and then when both the Infant and Junior Schools became a ‘Federation’ in 2012.
+This was to integrate both schools into a virtual ‘Primary’ with continuity of teaching methods, staffing structures and working processes.
 I am also on the governing body of another federation of two primary schools in the local area and this is invaluable to appreciate how other schools manage specific aspects of educational governance.

-My role as Chair of Governors is to co-ordinate all the activities of many volunteers, such as myself, who form the governing body, and to work closely with the senior leadership team of both schools.
-This is to ensure that the pupils at our federation receive the very best education and experiences that prepare them for the next stages of their life, both at Secondary school and hopefully towards an enjoyable and fulfilling future.
+I was Chair of Governors for thirteen years both at the Hulbert Junior School and since the Federation was created until the end of the academic year 2016-17.
+That role was to co-ordinate all the activities of many volunteers, who form the governing body, and to work closely with the senior leadership team of both schools.
+This was to ensure that the pupils at our federation received the very best education and experiences that prepare them for the next stages of their life, both at Secondary school and hopefully towards an enjoyable and fulfilling future.

 I absolutely love being part of Springwood Federation, as the children are so enthusiastic and full of energy for learning.
 Both schools have a fantastic atmosphere, spirit, drive and direction and, thus I am honoured to be associated with such a hard working team of teachers and support staff.